Below is a general overview of the different types of services offered by our team.

 Recreational Music Classes

-Recreational music classes are offered at our facility as well as in the community.
-These classes are recreational with the main purpose being to have FUN making music!
-These classes are created with music as the main focus, not the therapeutic goals or a treatment plan in mind.
-For more information about upcoming recreational music classes please visit the “Classes” tab.
+On occasion, LIH offers recreational music classes.
+The purpose of recreational music opportunities is to have FUN making music!
+Classes are created with music as the main focus, not the therapeutic goals or a treatment plan in mind.
 LIH partners with area Park & Rec programs to advertise for recreational music classes at our facility.

 Funding for Services